Vote by mail

 Absentee voting hours

 You may vote by absentee ballot at the Maple Grove Government Center, 12800 Arbor Lakes Parkway, from:

-Government Center hours are Monday through Friday, 8 a.m. to 4:30 p.m.
+The Government Center is open from Monday through Friday, 8 a.m. to 4:30 p.m.

 - Fax to Hennepin County Elections at 612-348-2151

-If you’re unable to download the application, please call the Maple Grove Election Line at 763-494-6497 to request that an absentee ballot be sent to you.
-Upon receipt of completed and signed application, your absentee ballot will be sent to you.
+If you're unable to download the application, please call the Maple Grove election line at 763-494-6497 to request an absentee ballot be sent to you.
+Upon receipt of the completed and signed application, the absentee ballot will be sent to you.

 If you are in the military or residing overseas, there is a different process for applying and voting by absentee ballot.
-Please contact Hennepin County Elections Office (612-348-5152) or visit the Hennepin County website for more information.
+Please contact Hennepin County Elections Office at 612-348-5152 or visit the Hennepin County website for more information.